-Potomac River Tunnel Groundbreaking
+Potomac River Tunnel Groundbreaking Ceremony

-- Issued Construction Manager at Risk (CMAR) RFQ/P for Piney Branch Tunnel and selected contractor for preconstruction services.
+- Began construction in the field for the Potomac River Tunnel, including establishing the mining site at West Potomac Park - Potomac River Tunnel Design-Builder received approval for and placed orders for two tunnel boring machines to construct the Tunnel - Finalized and Issued Environmental Assessment for Piney Branch Tunnel in cooperation with National Park Service - Issued Construction Manager at Risk (CMAR) RFQ/P for Piney Branch Tunnel and selected contractor for preconstruction services.
 Preconstruction services are underway in FY25 - Issued Construction Manager at Risk (CMAR) RFQ/P for Rock Creek Green Infrastructure Project C and selected contractor for preconstruction services.
-Worked with contractor to refine design to develop a Guaranteed Maximum Price in early FY2025 - Continued the deployment of Clean Rivers' assets into DC Water's enterprise asset management system - Continued the coordination of preventive maintenance of Clean Rivers assets - Continued maintenance of the Green Infrastructure facilities - Complied with regulatory requirements to implement projects per specified schedule summary overview
+Worked with contractor to refine design to develop a Guaranteed Maximum Price in early FY2025.
+Active construction is underway - Continued the deployment of Clean Rivers' assets into DC Water's enterprise asset management system - Continued the coordination of preventive maintenance of Clean Rivers assets - Continued maintenance of the Green Infrastructure facilities

+Complied with regulatory requirements to implement projects per specified schedule